-- a. commission or remuneration for realising dividend or interest on securities Section 57(i) - b.
-Repairs, depreciation in case of letting out of plant, machinery, furniture, building etc. - c.
+- c.
 Standard deduction in case of family pension 57(iia) - d.
 Any other expenditure of revenue nature [57(iii)] - e.
 Interest on borrowed capital [loan taken to invest in shares/ debentures etc.]

 Mr. S.B.Singh, a College Professor, furnished the following particulars.
-You are required PREPARED BY: Deepu Nair Assistant Professor KAHE to compute income from other sources:
+You are required to compute income from other sources: